|Select the year decade and year of which you would like to view.|

 Blessed with a beautiful soprano voice, Jean Bartel had a burning desire to realize a girlhood dream of appearing on the Broadway stage.
 When she heard that Horace Schmidlapp - the financial backer of the hit show "Oklahoma" - was going to judge The Miss America Pageant, Jean decided to enter.
 In a whirlwind of events she became Miss California, and was off to Atlantic City.
 Singing Cole Porter's "Night and Day" in what the press described as a "forceful and dramatic style", this "gifted soprano" was named Miss America.

 Jean upset tradition by refusing to pose in a swimsuit after she won the title.
 Taking the commitment of a "War-Time" Miss America to heart, she embarked on a Bond-selling tour that would result in her being honored by the United States Treasury Department as the individual who had sold the most Series E Bonds that year.
 Two and one half million dollars worth, and surprisingly most of these twenty-five dollar bonds were sold to women.It was on this tour, at a "tea" sponsored by her college sorority sisters, that Jean's reasoning of a college scholarship to be awarded a Miss America was unveiled.
 "Opera singers get financial support from sponsors, so why not a college scholarship for Miss America?"
 Lenora Slaughter took this idea back to Atlantic City to discuss with the Board of Directors.
-And within two years, what we know of today as the world's largest single source of college scholarships for women was born.
+And within two years, what we know of today as one of the world's largest single source of college scholarships for women was born.

 That was only the beginning.